cgtrout/MSFS-PyScriptManager/Docs/Technical_Notes.md

 ## WinPython Notes
 - Uses WinPython to allow standalone installation: https://github.com/winpython
 - Supports multiple versions of WinPython.
-- To switch versions, run `MSFS-PyScriptManager.exe --pick` (opens a menu to switch to other installed versions).
+- To switch WinPython versions, run `MSFS-PyScriptManager.exe --pick` (opens a menu to switch to other installed versions).
 - Extract new WinPython versions into the `WinPython` directory, then use the `--pick` command to switch.
 - The launcher uses `Launcher/requirements.txt` to ensure required modules are installed through pip.
 - The active Python install is configured in `Launcher/launcher.ini` under `[Python]` with `PythonDir=<relative path>`.